Core Concepts

 Versioning

-Both containers and agents use an append-only versioning model.
-When you update either resource, the platform creates a new version and moves the currentVersionId pointer forward.
-The previous versions remain immutable and accessible.
+Agents use an append-only versioning model.
+When you update an agent, the platform creates a new version and moves the currentVersionId pointer forward.
+Previous versions remain immutable and accessible.

 |

-Task A (dispatched, uses Agent v1 + Container v1)
+Task A (dispatched, uses Agent v1)

 --- you update the agent's prompt ---